Our top pick for

-There are currently 878,610 Schnitzer Steel Industries shares held short by investors – that's known as Schnitzer Steel Industries's "short interest".
-This figure is 15.5% up from 760,380 last month.
+There are currently 475,496 Schnitzer Steel Industries shares held short by investors – that's known as Schnitzer Steel Industries's "short interest".
+This figure is 18.1% down from 580,837 last month.

 There are a few different ways that this level of interest in shorting Schnitzer Steel Industries shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Schnitzer Steel Industries.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Schnitzer Steel Industries.

 Find out more about how you can short Schnitzer Steel Industries stock.